 - 1. How climate change-induced shifts in tornado risk may affect impacts - 2.
-How a change in the group's book geography (exposure/concentration) may be affected by tornadoes.
-Results have been reviewed for one state and are now being expanded.
+How a change in AmFam's book geography (exposure/concentration) may be affected by tornadoes.

-We envision incorporating information from NIU's simulations to evaluate how the shifting climatology of tornado risk in the U.S. may affect the group in the upcoming decades.
+We envision incorporating information from NIU's simulations to evaluate how the shifting climatology of tornado risk in the U.S. may affect AmFam in the upcoming decades.
 We expect to extend this analysis to hailstorms using a similar tool that has been developed for this increasingly important and impactful peril.